ObamaCare 'straight repeal' fails on Senate vote

 The vote was 55-45 against the amendment, with seven Republicans opposing.
 The chamber’s 46 Democrats and two independent senators all voted against the measure.

-The so-called “straight repeal” amendment would have given senators two years to come up with a replacement.
+The so-called “straight repeal” amendment, offered by Kentucky GOP Sen. Rand Paul, would have given senators two years to come up with a replacement.
 The measure failed on the heels of another sweeping ObamaCare overhaul amendment stalling overnight.

 The votes highlight the difficulty Republican senators are having trying to hammer out an actual replacement plan, even after advancing a core bill to debate in a dramatic vote on Tuesday.

-The straight repeal was essentially identical to the one in 2015 that the GOP-controlled Congress sent to then-President Barack Obama, who immediately vetoed the bill.
+The straight repeal was essentially identical to the one that the GOP-controlled Congress sent in 2015 to then-President Barack Obama, who immediately vetoed the bill.

-Senate Republicans drafted their first repeal measure several months ago.
+Senate Republicans drafted their first repeal measure of this session several months ago.
 But Senate Majority Leader Mitch McConnell at first was unable to get enough support to even hold a vote.

-However, McConnell on Tuesday managed to garner enough support to open debate for this bill, with the expectation that lawmakers would be able to vote on a slew of amendments.
+However, McConnell on Tuesday managed to garner enough backing to open debate for this bill, with the expectation that lawmakers would be able to vote on a slew of amendments.
 The successful test vote was helped in no small part by the dramatic arrival of Sen. John McCain, who voted to start debate upon returning to Capitol Hill for the first time since being diagnosed last week with brain cancer.

 The amendment process, though, has been rocky.